 - Kalapathar: It is one of the best viewpoints in Nepal to witness panoramic views of Mount Everest.
 These views cannot be even seen from the Everest base camp itself.

-- The Gokyo Ri: The Gokyo Ri is less visited viewpoint which lies at the elevation of 5,483 meters.
-You can see four 8,000 meters peaks like Mount Everest, Lhotse, Makalu and Cho Oyu from this incredible viewpoint.
+- The Gokyo Ri: The Gokyo Ri is a less-visited viewpoint that lies at the elevation of 5,483 meters.
+You can see four 8,000 meters peaks like Mount Everest, Lhotse, Makalu, and Cho Oyu from this incredible viewpoint.

 - Poon Hill: It is among the most visited and famous viewpoints of the Annapurna region in Nepal.
 It offers mind blogging and an awesome panoramic view of the Annapurna and Dhaulagiri Range.

 Besides the trek, you can also choose mountain flight, helicopter tour, overland tour, and so on.
 These tours are an easy way to explore the great Himalayan views in a short time.
 There are many tours in Nepal that you can choose from like: